Grapefruit–drug interactions

 Some fruit juices and fruits can interact with numerous drugs, in many cases causing adverse effects.
 The effect is most studied with grapefruit and grapefruit juice, but similar effects have been observed with certain other citrus fruits.

 One whole grapefruit, or a small glass (200 mL) of grapefruit juice, can cause drug overdose toxicity in patients taking felodipine.
 Fruit consumed three days before the medicine can still have an effect.
 The relative risks of different types of citrus fruit have not been systematically studied.
 Affected drugs typically have an auxiliary label saying "Do not take with grapefruit" on the container, and the interaction is elaborated upon in the package insert.
 People are advised to ask their physician or pharmacist about drug interactions.
 However, some experts believe that for the majority of patients, complete avoidance of grapefruit is unwarranted.

 Although a prospective cohort study of middle-aged women indicated that some flavonoid-rich foods are associated with a reduction in all-cause mortality, frequent grapefruit consumption was associated with a small increase in all-cause mortality, possibly because of the clinically significant drug interactions of the non-flavonoid components.

 History

-The effect of grapefruit juice with regard to drug absorption was originally discovered in 1989 by a group led by pharmacologist David Bailey.
-Their first published clinical report on grapefruit drug interactions was in 1991.
-The effect was first discovered accidentally in 1989, when a test of drug interactions with alcohol used grapefruit juice to hide the taste of the ethanol.
-A 2005 medical review advised patients to avoid all citrus juices until further research clarifies the risks.
+The effect of grapefruit juice on drug absorption was discovered in 1989 by a group led by pharmacologist David Bailey.
+Their first published clinical report on grapefruit vs. drug interactions was in 1991.
+The effect was discovered accidentally in 1989, when a test of drug interactions with alcohol used grapefruit juice to hide the taste of the ethanol.
+A 2005 medical review advised patients to avoid all citrus juices until further research clarified the risks.
 It was reported in 2008 that similar effects had been observed with apple juice.

 Polyphenols

-Citrus fruits contain various polyphenols, which may include furanocoumarins and naringin, such as bergamottin, dihydroxybergamottin, and bergapten.
+Citrus fruits contain polyphenols, which may include furanocoumarins and naringin, such as bergamottin, dihydroxybergamottin, and bergapten.
 Grapefruit, Seville oranges, and bergamot contain naringin.
 Furanocoumarins may have a stronger effect than naringin.